apache/mxnet/example/extensions/lib_pass/README.md

 - `subgraph` - [vector of Graph] set of subgraphs in the node
 - `attrs` - [map of string to string] set of attributes for the node

-The `inputs` are a set of `NodeEntry` where each contains a pointer to a node that produces the data, and an `entry` that is the index of the output on the other node.
-Conversely, the `output` are a set of `NodeEntry` where each contains a pointer to a node that consumes the data, and and `entry` that is the index of the input on the other node.
+The `inputs` are a set of `NodeEntry` where each contains a pointer to a `Node` that produces the data, and an `entry` that is the index of the output on the other `Node`.
+Conversely, the `outputs` are a set of `NodeEntry` where each contains a pointer to a`Node` that consumes the data, and and `entry` that is the index of the input on the other `Node`.
 This bidirectional dependency will enable you to easily traverse the graph.

 A `Graph` contains the following:
 - `nodes` - [vector of Node] set of nodes in the graph